kura-labs-org/DEPLOY07_ECS/README.md

 * Within the folder that contains the snapshot
 - Drag file to GitHub demo-0.0.1-SNAPSHOT.jar
-* After assigning label given to agent in jenkins, add it to jenkinsfile on github Within Jenkinsfile add commands
+* After assigning label given to agent in Jenkins, add it to Jenkinsfile on github and within Jenkinsfile add these commands

 ```
 docker build -t javaapp .